— 10/29/2016 —

 Dear Mr. Maley,

-I visit India anually and recently on one of my many trips I went to visit a Non-profit Organization known as the Barefoot College.
+I visit India annually and recently on one of my many trips I went to visit a Non-profit Organization known as the Barefoot College.
 My Experience at the Barefoot College is one that I will always cherish.
 I believe that introducing The Haverford School into this organization would not only help bring our community come together but will also help give a chance to the many underprivileged people that are cast down in the world.
 I believe that the students here should understand how privileged they are to not only to be studying in this prestigious school but to be going to school and being educated at all.
 We were extremely successful last year in portraying this message and we hope to continue the momentum into this year and beyond.

 What I witnessed while staying at the Barefoot College (in Tilonia, Rajasthan) was really a harmonious sight.
 Everyone there was a team and understanding of each other.
 I have also had great support from the officials at the Barefoot College and have been working with them for the past 2-3 years.
 This has been a very long process but I believe that it is all for the greater good.
-I thought it would be an excelent time for me to welcome you to this project as it is time to expand the Haverford School’s relationship with the Barefoot College.
+I thought it would be an excellent time for me to welcome you to this project as it is time to expand the Haverford School’s relationship with the Barefoot College.

 Here is a link about Barefoot’s Solar Intiative: